1840s: Daniel C. McKenzie

 they may err, at this moment all our earthly interests are in jeopardy — Duncan McKenzie

 After the Republic of Texas was annexed in 1845, Mexico responded by cutting off diplomatic relations with the United States.
 President Polk sent John Slidell from Louisiana to negotiate the contested border with the Mexicans; President Herrera of Mexico refused to see Slidell.
-At this point Polk sent US troops under Zachary Taylor.
-Manifest destiny being the philosophy of the powerful southern members of Congress, it approved Polk’s call for war after Taylor’s troops were attacked by Mexico.
+To further instigate the situation, Polk sent US troops under Zachary Taylor, who eventually moved his men into disputed border territory.
+Manifest destiny being the philosophy of the powerful southern members of Congress, it agreed with Polk’s call for war after Taylor’s troops were fired upon by Mexicans defending themselves against American incursions into what they considered their territory.

-The support in the United States for war was overwhelmingly from the southern states.
+Support for the war across the country was quite high in the outset, though it waned as the war progressed.
 Daniel McKenzie, among other Covington County young men, was not alone in Mississippi in his fervor to volunteer.
 President Polk designated which states would send militia troops and how many from each state.
 Mississippi was called to send only one regiment of 1000 volunteer militia.
 According to author Sam Olden in “Mississippi and the U.S.-Mexican War, 1846-1848,” the response was so great in the state that “an estimated 17,000 boys were in Vicksburg wanting to enlist.”
 Many were sent home, including the Fencibles.

 The Fencibles had begun by gathering men for their company from Covington and surrounding counties – thirty from Copiah County, according to Kenneth McKenzie.
 Governor Brown ordered them to march to Jackson without an officer.
 In Jackson, MS the group elected Ben C. Buckly Captain.
-Evidently, an argument then arose as to First Lieutenant’s place, “but by fraud we were choised out, we revolted and broke the company.”
+Evidently, an argument then arose as to First Lieutenant’s place.
+As Kenneth explains, “but by fraud we were choised out, we revolted and broke the company.”
 Characteristically erring in judgement on the side of paranoia, Kenneth claims that Governor Brown was partial to the others when he sent the Covington boys home.
-Truth be told, they probably simply had too many volunteers.
+Truth be told, they probably simply had filled their quota of volunteers.
 Kenneth goes on to say that the Covington boys raised several thousand dollars to pay their own expenses as volunteers.
+When they finally went to war, it was as unofficial volunteers or “amateur soldiers.”

 Cornelius McLaurin’s Account

 Another story complements most of Kenneth’s explanation.
-In 1860 General Cornelius McLaurin, who had been a member of the Covington County boys and with the group in Mexico, writes a letter in reply to J.F.H.
+Over a decade later in 1860 General Cornelius McLaurin, who had been a member of the Covington County boys and with the group in Mexico, writes a letter in reply to J.F.H.
 Claiborne.
 Though not an actual participant in the Battle of Vera Cruz, McLaurin’s story corroborates others.
 Claiborne was a Congressman from Mississippi in the 24th and 25th Congress, but was likely working as a journalist and historian by 1860.
 Evidently, Claiborne had found information about the Covington County volunteers among the papers of General Quitman, under whom the Covington group served, and solicits McLaurin’s explanation.
 Cornelius McLaurin writes that, after being rejected, the company of nine left in January of 1847 financing their own adventure.
 In New Orleans they outfitted themselves with privates uniforms and weapons, medicines and directions for use, and left by sea for Tampico.
 At Tampico they attached themselves to Company D of the Georgia regiment under Quitman’s command.
 On the 7th or 8th of March Quitman’s forces left for Vera Cruz and the castle San Juan D’Ulloa.
 Once on land they slept the first night with their arms and the second day began to move inland.
 When the regiment encountered fire from a large party of Mexicans, Cornelius McLaurin was in camp sick with a fever.
-Most of the soldiers who died in this war died of illness, especially among the volunteers.
+Illness was a major cause of death, especially among the volunteers.

 The “Covington County Boys” as they would come to be known, were part of a contingent that engaged with Mexican soldiers at Vera Cruz.
 The skirmish lasted about thirty minutes.
 Quitman’s soldiers were the victors, though the siege would continue for some days.
 Among the six or eight wounded was one Thomas J. Lott of Covington County, wounded in the thigh.
 According to Cornelius McLaurin’s account, the wound appeared to be stable and improving until the injured were required to be moved to another location.
 Lott’s wound became infected and he soon died.
 Cornelius McLaurin recovered but adds in his account that seventeen lives were lost at Vera Cruz through injury — hundreds from illness.
 He claims they were all ill even after returning home.
 The little company, having left in January, did soon return home as hostilities appeared to Quitman to be winding down.
 Quitman found them passage on the America for a nineteen day trip to New Orleans.
 McLaurin also praises one Captain Irwin.
 It appears “Mr. McKenzie” from the group was sent to the Quartermaster to obtain items needed for Cornelius McLaurin’s recovery.
 Evidently, the regular Army was reluctant to answer the persistent requests from a volunteer, so Captain Irwin stepped in and told McKenzie that their needs were to be met without hesitation.
 According to McLaurin the Covington County boys included: Daniel C. McKenzie, George W. Steele, Arthur Lott, Wm.
 Laird, Wm Blair Lord, Laurin Rankin Magee, Hugh A. McLeod, Thomas J Lott, and Cornelius McLaurin.